Types of Paragraphs in Essay or Academic Writing: With Examples

 These are paragraphs that contain explanations about different things.
 Their main aim is to make the reader understand something.

 The writer has to explain something specific to the audience.
-Therefore, the information used must be specific because it must explain contents in particular.
+Therefore, the information used must be specific because it must explain the contents in particular.

 If the information used is not specific the reader will not fully comprehend what the writer wants to explain.
 Expository paragraphs can include listing the types of something or explaining a process